 Field-hunting tip

-Look in skarns, contact metamorphic rocks country — that is the host setting where hedenbergite typically forms.
+Look in skarns, contact metamorphic rocks country, the host setting where hedenbergite typically forms.
 If you start seeing garnet, calcite, magnetite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, granular, massive habit, so train your eye for that shape before scanning the outcrop.